adu013/Rust-Demo/2-variables/README.md

-## 2.1 immutable variables
+## 2.1 Immutable Variables

-- Declaration of variables by using keyword let
+- Declaration of variables by using keyword `let`
 - By default variables in Rust are immutable
+- Values are immutable(cannot be changed)

 ```rust
 let x = 25;